mikemintz/deme/deme_django/docs/architecture.rst

 # Look at all of the AgentItemRoleRelationships that hold between this Agent and this Item.
 If any of them have ability X granted, then grant ability X. If none of them have ability X granted, and any of them have ability X denied, then deny ability X. Otherwise, continue at the next step.
 # Look at all of the GroupItemRoleRelationships that hold between any of this Agent's groups and this Item.
 If any of them have ability X granted, then grant ability X. If none of them have ability X granted, and any of them have ability X denied, then deny ability X. Otherwise, continue at the next step.
 # Look at all of the AgentItemRoleRelationships that hold between agent=null and this Item (this represents everyone permissions for this Item).
 If any of them have ability X granted, then grant ability X. If none of them have ability X granted, and any of them have ability X denied, then deny ability X. Otherwise, deny ability X.

-URL Aliases
-^^^^^^^^^^^
-In order to allow vanity URLs (i.e., things other than /item/item/5), we have a system of hierarchical URLs.
-In the future, we'll need to make sure URL aliases cannot start with /item/ (our base URL for viewers), /static/ (our base URL for static content like stylesheets), or /meta/ (our base URL for Deme framework things like authentication).
-Right now, if someone makes a URL with one of those prefixes, you just cannot reach it (it does not shadow the important URLs).

-* **ViewerRequest:** A ViewerRequest is an Item that represents a particular action at a particular viewer (basically a URL, although its stored more explicitly).
-It specifies a viewer (just a string, since viewers are not Items), an action (like "view" or "edit"), an item that is referred to (or null for the entire collection), and a query_string if you want to pass parameters to the viewer.
-* **Site:** A Site is a ViewerRequest that represents a logical website with URLs.
-A Site can have multiple SiteDomains, but ordinarily it would just have one (multiple domains are useful if you want to enable www.example.com and example.com).
-Multiple Sites on the same Deme installation share the same Items with the same unique ids, but they resolve URLs differently so each Site can have a different page for /mike.
-If you go to the base URL of a site (like http://example.com/), you see the ViewerRequest that this Site inherits from.
-* **SiteDomain:** A SiteDomain is an Item that represents a hostname for a Site.
-* **CustomUrl:** An CustomUrl is a ViewerRequest that represents a specific path.
-Each CustomUrl has a parent ViewerRequest (it will be the Site if this CustomUrl is the first path component) and a string for the path component.
-So when a user visits http://example.com/mike/is/great, Deme looks for an CustomUrl with name "great" with a parent with name "is" with a parent with name "mike" with a parent Site with a SiteDomain "example.com".

 Front-end (viewers)
 -------------------